Aliases for GATA1 Gene

 GATA1 (GATA Binding Protein 1) is a Protein Coding gene.
 Diseases associated with GATA1 include Thrombocytopenia With Beta-Thalassemia, X-Linked and Thrombocytopenia, X-Linked, With Or Without Dyserythropoietic Anemia.
-Among its related pathways are Platelet activation, signaling and aggregation and Notch-mediated HES/HEY network.
+Among its related pathways are DREAM Repression and Dynorphin Expression and Factors involved in megakaryocyte development and platelet production.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is GATA2.

 UniProtKB/Swiss-Prot for GATA1 Gene